sunil624/FlightAndSearchService/README.md

 ```
 - Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`
 ```
+## DB Design
+  - Airplane Table
+  - Flight
+  - Airport
+  - City

+  - A flight belongs to an airplane can be used in multiple flight.
+  - A city has manny airports but one airport belongs to city.
+  - One airport can have many flights, but a flight  belongs to one airport.